12.jpg

 Who can benefit from Rolfing?
 Is it for me?

 Rolfing can help you if you are injured or in pain, or feel limited or restricted in your body.
 Your Rolfer is trained to evaluate and treat injuries and imbalances of the musculoskeletal system.
 People with chronic pain, athletes, dancers, musicians, business people – people of all ages and from all walks of life come to Rolfing not only for relief from pain and distress but also for improved performance in their professional and daily activities.
 If you are injured or overwhelmed by bodily discomfort, Rolfing can help you find pain relief and help speed your recovery.
 Rolfing can also benefit people in psychotherapy by facilitating a deeper connection to their emotional processes, and it can effectively deepen practices such as meditation, yoga, and Tai Chi.
 Your Rolfer is part of a network of holistic health care practitioners.
-If he finds that your situation requires care that is outside of his field of expertise, he will refer you to another qualified professional.
+If they find that your situation requires care that is outside of their field of expertise, they will refer you to another qualified professional.

 PerHaaland2021-DeviPridePhotography16.4x6.jpg